Are your emails and attachments safe from prying eyes?

 Email jurisdiction and data privacy

-Where your email service is located (jurisdiction) can seriously impact the security of your data.
+Did you know that the jurisdiction in which your email service is located can seriously impact the security of your data?
 Depending on your threat model, this could be a major consideration.
-For an overview of jurisdiction and privacy, you may want to read our article on the Five/9/14 Eyes surveillance alliances.
+For an in-depth overview of jurisdiction and privacy, you may want to read our article on the Five/9/14 Eyes surveillance alliances.

-Here are some reasons to pay attention to jurisdiction.
+Here are some reasons why you should pay attention to jurisdiction.

 After exhausting our legal options, Riseup recently chose to comply with two sealed warrants from the FBI, rather than facing contempt of court (which would have resulted in jail time for Riseup birds and/or termination of the Riseup organization).